vega/vega-lite/site/docs/config.md

 The `mark` property of the [`config`](config.html) object sets the default properties for all marks.
 In addition, the `config` object also provides mark-specific config using its mark type as the property name (e.g., `config.area`) for defining default properties for each mark.

-{% include table.html props="mark,area,bar,circle,line,point,rect,rule,square,text,tick" source="Config" %}
+{% include table.html props="mark,area,bar,circle,line,point,rect,geoshape,rule,square,text,tick" source="Config" %}

 In addition to the default mark properties above, default values can be further customized using named _styles_ defined under the `style` block.
 Styles can then be invoked by including a `style` property within a [mark definition object](mark.html#mark-def).